ferrouslights/PoolParty/README.md

 # PoolParty ☀️
-Minimal C# Unity object pooling tool for easy implementation.
+Minimal C# Unity object pooling tool for easy implementation on spawned GameObjects.

 ## How to Use
 1. Add the Pool Party GameObject Pool script to adjacent to a spawner component.
 Instead of instantiating objects from the spawner, use PoolParty.Get() to grab one from the pool.